ModanwalPriti06/Teacher-Forum-Backend-JWT-Cookies/README.md

 };
 ```

+## Where is JWT Used?
+- User Authentication (Login systems)
+- Authorization (Restrict access to certain pages)
+- API Security (Protect routes)
+- Microservices Communication

 ## JWT Token
-In a JWT-based authentication system, two tokens are commonly used:
+- In a JWT-based authentication system, two tokens are commonly used:

 #### 1️⃣ Access Token
 - Short-lived (e.g., 15 minutes to a few hours).